Cortinarius

-Classification
+Taxonomy

 Molecular studies of members of the genus Rozites, including its most famous member R. caperata, have shown them nested within Cortinarius and have been sunk into this genus.
 This genus was erected on the basis of a double veil, yet its members do not form a discrete lineage and lie nested within Cortinarius.
 Hence the genus is no longer recognised.

 Some consider the subgenus Dermocybe to have generic status.
-It does form a single lineage, but lies within Cortinarius so the consensus has been to sink it into the larger genus.
+Although it forms a single lineage, the consensus has been to sink it into the larger genus.

+It is suspected to be the largest genus of agarics, containing over 2,000 widespread species.

+In reference to the veil, the genus name means 'curtained' from Latin cōrtīna.